-We currently offer only pick up in person, or setting up a meeting place/time when we are able to travel.
+We do offer safe shipping via Air (PetSafe program), but encourage you to come visit and pick up your new baby puppy in person if you are able.
+In some cases I can also set up a meeting place/time when we are able to travel to meet you.
 Some folks opt for choosing to fly themselves, so they can hand-carry their baby back home.
 I am willing to meet at Springfield, MO (SGF) airport but need advance notice to schedule this 4 hour round trip.
 Please call for transportation options and we are happy to work with you.

 The puppy’s safety is of utmost importance